FossMec/codeum-reparo/README.md

-To run both server and client
+### Running the Server and Client

-Run the following command:
+To run both the server and client, follow these steps:

 ```sh
 git clone <repo link>